 Epsom salt is actually just crystallized magnesium, and it is commonly used to give hair volume.
 It also has conditioning properties.

 Coconut oil is incredibly moisturizing.
 It is a common ingredient in hair masks and homemade conditioners.
-The coconut oil also helps the sea-salt spray to coat your hair and stick to it well.
+The coconut oil also helps the sea salt spray to coat your hair and stick to it well.

 Aloe vera gel works wonders on hair.
 It is another moisturizing ingredient, and it has also been known to promote hair growth, hold curl, and decrease dandruff build-up.
 It’s definitely good stuff to add to a hair treatment.

-Application of Your Sea-Salt Spray
+Application of Your DIY Sea Salt Spray

-This works best on damp hair.
+It works best on damp hair.
 Spray it evenly on your hair, scrunching often.
 My advice is to use less than you think you need the first time you use this, then build up as you get used to how it works.
 There are a lot of conditioners in here, so if you have naturally oily hair, use sparingly.

 Enjoy Your Waves

-Have you ever tried a sea-salt spray for your hair?
+Have you ever tried a sea salt spray for your hair?